-The construction work will also introduce new elements into Niguliste Museum’s permanent exhibition.
-A brand new exhibition venue, i.e. the Higher Gallery, will be opened on the top floor of the Small Chapel.
+The construction work also brought changes to the Niguliste Museum’s permanent exhibition.
+As an update, a new exhibition space, i.e. the Higher Gallery, was opened on the top floor of the Small Chapel.
 The gallery, which is inspired by traditional congregation balconies, offers the museum new opportunities: the two floors of the chapel can be used to exhibit the collection of medieval wooden sculpture of the Art Museum of Estonia.

-Hall graphics and solutions for the visually impaired: Priit Põldme (Joonprojekt OÜ)
+Hall graphics and solutions for the visually impaired: Priit Põldme (OÜ Joonprojekt)

-Tactile model of St Nicholas’ Church: Mikk Meelak (Platvorm OÜ)
+Tactile model of St Nicholas’ Church: Mikk Meelak (OÜ Platvorm)

-Designers of the permanent exposition: Villu Plink (Art Museum of Estonia) and Liis Lindvere (KOKO Architects)
+Designers of the permanent exhibition: Villu Plink (Art Museum of Estonia) and Liis Lindvere (KOKO architects)

 Graphic designs for the permanent exhibition (labels and wall texts): Külli Kaats (Art Museum of Estonia) and Tuuli Aule (Art Museum of Estonia)